 Thank you Meredith Healey for sharing your story with the goal of helping others.

-Your awesome work ethic made it a pleasure to work together.
+Your awesome work ethic made it a pleasure.

-Are you or someone you love preoccupied by trying to lose weight?
+Are you or someone you care about preoccupied by trying to lose weight?
 Here’s some ideas to help you or a loved one open up:

 If you have an unhealthy relationship with food:

-Main Concerns: Set a time to speak to someone you can confide in.
-If you like, jot down a few of your concerns in point form.
+Set a time to speak to one of the people you trust.
+If you like, jot down a few of your concerns.
 Focus on what you’re most worried about.
 Share how much time you spend thinking about weight or food during the day and night.
-Consider how this has effected your school or work, social life, etc. Don’t worry about saying it perfectly, the most important thing is to start a conversation.
+Consider how this has affected your school work or professional life, social life, etc. Don’t worry about saying it perfectly, the most important thing is to start a conversation.
 If you prefer you can write a letter.

-What you want: The goal is to have someone who can go through this journey with you and help you figure out the next steps.
+The goal is to have someone who can go through this journey with you and help you figure out the next steps.
 Don’t expect perfect help.
-The idea is to make decisions together, like making an appointment to see a doctor; speaking to experts saves time.
+The idea is to make decisions together, like making an appointment to see a doctor.
+Speaking to experts saves time.
 If the first person you approach isn’t as supportive as you hoped, don’t worry.
 Reach out to another person you had in mind.

 If you’re concerned about a loved one: